chanfriendly/n8n-Docker-to-Obsidian-template/README.md

 - [ ] Create backup procedures
 - [ ] Add additional detail and screenshots to README
 - [ ] Add JSON workflow file for users to import after switching my info out for placeholders
+- [ ] Once I have my Jetson Orin set up with LLama 3, I will adjust workflow to incorporate that